SidewardsBanana/itd256/Notes/Other Notes.md

 **Hierarchical** Stores Data In A Tree Like Structure
 Concept of Parent Child
 A Child Can Only Have One Parent But The Parnet Can Have Multiple Children
+One To Many Realtionships
 ![Hierarchial](Tree.png)
 ***Relational*** One of The Most Popular and Widely Used Models Out There